Damp Proofing

 Rising damp occurs when moisture travels upward through brickwork from the ground.

-Treatment options vary and may include installing a new damp-proof course, applying a damp-proof membrane, or making adjustments to the surrounding ground.
+Treatment options vary and may include installing a new damp-proof course, applying a damp-proof membrane, or adjusting the surrounding ground.
 However, before any work begins, our team will carry out a full damp survey to determine the most effective solution for your property.

 Penetrating Damp Treatment